 TGbk editor: Please add the following two paragraphs as follows for NDPA in non-HT Duplicate PPDU and EHT MU PPDU (track changes enabled):

+In a Ranging NDP Announcement frame transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support in a non-HT duplicate format and where the scrambling sequence and SERVICE field carry the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field is set to a bandwidth signaling TA (see Figure 17-6 (SERVICE field bit assignment)).

+In a Ranging NDP Announcement frame transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support in a 320 MHz EHT MU PPDU, the Bandwidth field in the U-SIG field of the PPDU is set to 4 or 5.

 If a Ranging NDP Announcement frame is addressed to a set of ISTAs in which at least two ISTAs have a TB ranging measurement exchange with a different BSSID in the Multiple BSSID set of the RSTA then the TA field is the transmitted BSSID.